Endometriosis: How biotech is pioneering new patient options

 This observed overexpression, wherein otherwise has low expression on the lining of the uterus and the rest of the body, has paved the way for a possible drug target, one that is currently being explored by Fimmcyte.
 The company is developing a highly specific antibody that labels the endometriosis cells for clearance by the immune system, according to Mohaned Shilaih, co-founder of FimmCyte.

-Over the past 18 months, the young biotech performed several studies on mice where patient-derived material was implanted, and it was found that the treatment was “highly effective and reduced the disease burden,” according to Shilaih.
+The young biotech performed several studies on mice where patient-derived material was implanted, and it was found that the treatment was “highly effective and reduced the disease burden,” according to Shilaih.
 Not only did the therapy demonstrate efficacy that was higher than treatment with gonadotropin-releasing hormone (GnRH) antagonist, which is the current standard of care, but it also did not affect the hormonal balance, cycle, and ovarian weight in the mice.

 Shilaih said: “Endometriosis affects one in 10 women globally, with more than 30% reporting dissatisfaction with hormonal and/or surgical interventions due to the side effects and lack of efficacy.
-FimmCyte’s treatment will provide a much needed non-hormonal therapy for women with endometriosis that could be safe and effective without undesirable side-effects.”
+FimmCyte’s treatment will provide a much-needed non-hormonal therapy for women with endometriosis that could be safe and effective without undesirable side effects.”

-As inflammation has been known to trigger endometriosis-related cell proliferation, recent research has found that the condition may be linked to other inflammatory as well as pain-inducing diseases.
+As inflammation has been known to trigger endometriosis-related cell proliferation, research has found that the condition may be linked to other inflammatory as well as pain-inducing diseases.

-“Several labs around the world have collaborated in genome wide sequencing studies to identify variants associated with endometriosis.
+“Several labs around the world have collaborated in genome-wide sequencing studies to identify variants associated with endometriosis.
 This study mainly identified changes in later stage endometriosis associated with pain and inflammation, both consequences, but not causes of, endometriosis,” said Nicholson.

 The collaborative study by U.S.-based biotech Celmatix and genomics company 23andMe along with other researchers, was a genome-wide association study meta-analysis of 60,674 cases and 701,926 controls of people of European and East Asian descent.
 42 genome-wide significant loci comprising 49 distinct association signals were identified which explained up to 5.01% of disease variance and methylation of genes in endometrium and blood, many of which were associated with pain perception, according to the study.